Signal briefing / Regional ISP

 Public references used for this article.

-• ipinfo.ioIPinfo records AS200467 as Oleksii Sharienkov in Ukraine, allocated on 2022-12-16, with an IP range labeled 'IP Sharenkov Alexey'. (source risk: low)
+• ipinfo.ioIPinfo records AS200467 as Oleksii Sharienkov in Ukraine, allocated on 2022-12-16, with an IP range labeled 'IP Sharenkov Alexey'. (source risk: low risk)

 He serves as the public administrative and technical contact for RIPE‑registered network resources branded under the Sharenkov label, including AS200467 and the IP Sharenkov Alexey prefix blocks.
-This role grants authority to modify registry records and route objects, making him the visible point of control for those resources.
+This role grants authority to modify registry records and route entities, making him the visible point of control for those resources.

 RegionGlobal